-You’ve received a job offer and you are excited about the opportunity.
+So, you’ve received a job offer and you’re excited about the opportunity.
+Congratulations!

 What’s next?
 Take the first offer they put on the table?
 Try to negotiate?